eficode-academy/k8s-is-easy-talk/slides.md

 # Kubernetes makes (Cloud Native) scheduling easy:

+Kubernetes allows us to define the desired state of our applications and infrastructure.

-Using the Kubernetes control-plane we can automate the scheduling, configuration and lifecycle of our containers, networking, infrastructure and more!
+Based on our desired state Kubernetes helps us automate the scheduling, configuration and lifecycle of our containers, networking, infrastructure and more!

 Imagine doing everything I just showed you manually!